 3 – Fast river and Alpine lake ice diving

-Lakes Sassolo and Naret, at 2000m in the Swiss Alps are only accessible for a few weeks a year.
+Lakes Sassolo and Naret, at 2000m in the Swiss Alps, are only accessible for a few weeks a year.
 It is then that Daniel Schmid, who grew up diving the lakes and rivers of Switzerland, leads expeditions under the ice and along the rushing rivers.
 This expedition is an exhilarating and bizarre mix of altitude and ice diving.

 The views en-route to the lake are incredible in their own right but it is the eerie light below the ice that makes a lasting impression on divers.
-The incredible visibility, crushed rock of the lake floor and the surreal sculptures of the underside of the ice flow give a sense of the sheer weight of water and the grinding power of glaciers.
+The incredible visibility, the crushed rock of the lake floor and the surreal sculptures of the underside of the ice flow give a sense of the sheer weight of water and the grinding power of glaciers.

-In addition this expedition takes divers into the icy flush of fast flowing mountain rivers in summer, sending them racing through deep channels cut into the rocks and beneath the thunder of a waterfall in full flood.
+In addition, this expedition takes divers into the icy flush of fast-flowing mountain rivers in summer, sending them racing through deep channels cut into the rocks and beneath the thunder of a waterfall in full flood.

 2 – Photographing crocodiles off Quintana Roo